adolfintel/chromiumUpdater/README.md

 ## Introduction

 Chromium on Android does not have automatic updates like Chrome.
 This app automatically installs Chromium and keeps it updated.

-Everything is done in background, just like regular Play Store apps.
+If your device is rooted, you can install this app and forget it.
+If root is not available, it will download updates but you will have to confirm installation.

 ## Download
 [Download from Google Play](https://play.google.com/store/apps/details?id=com.dosse.chromiumautoupdater)